 Where Does “Born Again” Come From?

 We first read the phrase “born again” in John’s Gospel when Jesus is talking to Nicodemus (a religious leader, distinguished teacher, and member of the Jewish ruling council appointed by Rome).

 He [Nicodemus] came to Jesus at night and said, “Rabbi, we know that you are a teacher who has come from God.
 For no one could perform the signs you are doing if God were not with him.”
 Jesus replied, “Very truly I tell you, no one can see the Kingdom of God unless they are born again.”

 This is the only time in recorded scripture that Jesus ever uses this phrase, “born again.”
 Nicodemus, like many of us, has no idea what Jesus is talking about.
 Can we blame him?

 “How can someone be born when they are old?”
 Nicodemus asked.
 “Surely they cannot enter a second time into their mother’s womb to be born!”

 Nicodemus makes some solid points.
-Jesus will need to explain what he means a little further, but before we look at that, we need to examine what he has already said.
+Jesus will need to explain what he means a little further, but we need to examine what he has already said before we look at that.

 Jesus is claiming that unless you are “born again,” you cannot see the Kingdom of God.

 What is the Kingdom of God?
 Do you have to be “born again” to see it?
 While many Christians today don’t have a firm grasp on what the Kingdom of God is, Nicodemus would have had a pretty good understanding.
 The Kingdom of God was the great hope that the Jewish people were anticipating.
 So, before we get into what being “born again” means, we first have to define what the Kingdom of God is.